Israel outlaws Palestinian rights groups, alleging terrorism

 “EU funding to Palestinian civil society organizations is an important element of our support for the two state solution,” it said.

+The U.S. State Department said it would seek more information from Israel on the designation and had not been given advance warning about it.

+“We believe respect for human rights, fundamental freedoms, and a strong civil society are critically important to responsible and responsive governance,” spokesman Ned Price told reporters in Washington.

-The Palestinian Authority condemned what it said was a “strategic assault on Palestinian civil society and the Palestinian people’s fundamental right to oppose Israel’s illegal occupation and expose its continuing crimes.”
+The Palestinian Authority, which has recently cracked down on its own critics, condemned what it said was a “strategic assault on Palestinian civil society and the Palestinian people’s fundamental right to oppose Israel’s illegal occupation and expose its continuing crimes.”

 New York-based Human Rights Watch and London-based Amnesty International released a joint statement condemning the move as an “attack by the Israeli government on the international human rights movement.”